acamica/typescript-node-starter/README.md

 * GIT messages validator using format like `feat(general): Some description`
 * Reliable package management using [yarn](https://yarnpkg.com/en/)
 * Homogeneous service enviroment using [Docker](https://www.docker.com/)
+* [Editor config](http://editorconfig.org/) for editors that supports it like Visual Code

 ### Docker